 We started the year with unanswered questions; we are ending it with unconvincing answers!

 Many Ugandans cannot wait for 2016 to end.
-We started the year on tenterhooks, wondering what the future held for our country.
-Will the NRM party, and by extension the country, remain intact with Amama Mbabazi, the immediate former NRM Secretary General and Prime Minister, appearing on the same ballot paper with his long-time boss and friend?
+We started the year on tenterhooks, and by extension the country, remain intact with Amama Mbabazi, the immediate former NRM Secretary General and Prime Minister, appearing on the same ballot paper with his long-time boss and friend?
 We wondered.

 Will Kizza Besigye allow Mbabazi to run as a single candidate or the vice versa?
 Suppose either of them won the election, will President Museveni stand at Kololo and hand over power that he obtained after putting his life on line?
 Suppose Museveni won again, will things just pass the way they have been turning out since 1996?
 All these very difficult questions rang in the heads of every serious Ugandan.

 I often tell my friends, I hate politics!
 Imagine the time we spent, the calories burnt, the cognitive resources we squandered, and the anxiety we endured running around thinking about these and other related questions.

 Imagine the young men and women who lost their lives in the streets battling with very uncompromising police!
 Imagine the amount of GDP we lost carrying out experiments whose results we already knew!